 The bulk of the information NFPA intends to pass to shop drawing experts are contained in relevant NFPA codes and standards.
 However, this article focuses on bringing information to light for easy reference and adherence to guarantee compliance with the best practice expected in the industry.

 NFPA outlines the essential procedures that must be followed to comply with the fire code.
 The association through NFPA 1 focuses on designing safer buildings and ensuring that they are safe, which in turn will guarantee the safety of the users of such buildings.

 Many states in the USA adopt the NFPA, and all shop drawings of new or existing buildings must perfectly outline and comply with the fire code.
 Shop drawings experts are, however, required to pay diligent attention to fire code in the shop drawings.

-Important information that meta shop drawings companies should pay attention is the placement of fire extinguishers in the building.
-According to the codes and standards, shop drawings company should ensure to include the locations of portable fire extinguishers in the drawings of a building.
+Important information that metal shop drawings companies should pay attention is the placement of fire extinguishers in the building.
+According to the codes and standards, shop drawings company should ensure to include the locations of portable fire extinguishers in the architectural drawings of a building.

 This particular code and standard specify that the design and installation of sprinkler system should be a priority in the drawing of the home.
 The sprinkler systems have proven to be effective in the suppression of fire accidents because they slow a fire’s progress.

 Shop drawings companies are required to work with a sprinkler contractor when preparing shop drawing that features the fire safety device to comply with the provision of the codes and standards provided by NFPA 13.